PAL Express: PAL Express launch (2008–2010)

 On April 10, 2008, Philippine Airlines announced an order for aircraft for the PAL Express fleet.
 It consisted of aircraft from the Bombardier Q family, including three from the Q300 series and six from the Q400 series, manufactured by Bombardier Aerospace in a deal valued at $150 million.
 PAL announced on April 13 that the new fleet would be based mainly in Cebu to serve regional routes, while flights from Manila would also be launched.

 PAL Express was unveiled on April 14, 2008.
 The airline primarily flies intra-regional routes from its Cebu hub to the Visayas and Mindanao islands, as well as secondary routes to smaller airports in island provinces that are not able to accommodate PAL's mainline jet aircraft.
 On May 5, 2008, PAL Express began operations by launching flights to Caticlan.
 The airline then announced that it would serve 22 inter-island routes, including some provincial points that lacked air service.
 Flights out of Cebu commenced on May 19, 2008.
 After Air Philippines ceased operations in 2009, they transferred all their flights to PAL Express.

 PAL Express ceased operations on March 28, 2010, and transferred all of its flights to the then-newly launched Airphil Express.

 Airphil Express rebranding (2010–2012)

 Air Philippines was rebranded as Airphil Express on March 28, 2010.
-The airline restored jet service to Iloilo, Bacolod, Puerto Princesa and Cagayan de Oro, utilizing Airbus A320 aircraft.
+The airline restored jet service to Iloilo, Bacolod, Puerto Princesa and Cagayan de Oro, utilizing Airbus A320 family aircraft.
 The airline subsequently operated eight Bombardier Q300 and Q400 turboprop aircraft and two Airbus A320s, all of which were former Philippine Airlines aircraft.

 On the day of the re-launch, the airline announced the acquisition of 20 A320s.
 In January and early February 2012, GE Capital Aviation Services Limited (GECAS) announced the delivery of three new Airbus A320 aircraft to Airphil Express to help the carrier expand its fleet.

 During its time, Airphil Express was regarded as the fastest-growing low-cost airline in the Philippines.
 In 2011, it had a 19% market share in the Philippine aviation market.
 Its destinations and route network continued to expand as its fleet expanded.